+CSE 101

-CSE 101 Introduction to Data Structures and Algorithms Programming Assignment 8
+Introduction to Data Structures and Algorithms Programming Assignment 8

 In this project you will re-create the Dictionary ADT from pa7, but now based on a Red-Black Tree.
 Red black trees are covered in Chapter 13 of the text, and will be discussed at length in lecture.
 All relevant algorithms for RBTs (and BSTs) are posted on the webpage under Examples/Pseudo-code.
 Aside from having a RBT as its underlying data structure, your Dictionary ADT will have only slight changes to its interface.
 The recommended approach for this project is to just copy Dictionary.cpp from pa7 and make the necessary changes, but you can start from scratch if you feel it is necessary.
 The header file Dictionary.h is posted in Examples/pa8.
-It's most significant difference from the header file for pa7 is a new Node field of type int called color.
+It's most significant difference from the header file for pa7 is a new field in the Node class of type int called color.
 Other than that, the only difference is a new section for RBT helper functions.
 Although these functions are listed as optional, and you may make changes as you like, you should consider them as absolutely necessary for this project.
+Feel free to add other helper functions if you find it useful.

 You will create two top-level clients in this assignment.
 The first will be called Order.c, with the same specifications as in pa7.
 No changes should be necessary from that project.
-Again, five pairs of inputoutput files are given in Example/pa8, along with a random input file generator.
+Again, five pairs of input-output files are given in Example/pa8, along with a random input file generator.
 Note that the input files are identical to those of pa7, but the paired outputs are different.
 In particular, the output file sections giving all keys in a pre-order traversal are different, since the trees are now balanced by the RBT algorithms.
+The output is also different in that function preorderString() indicates which keys are stored in red Nodes.